ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ### Relation to EAT `submods`

 EAT submods ({{Section 4.2.18 of -rats-eat}}) provide a facility for aggregating attestation that has built-in security and will be suitable for some of the same attestation Evidence use cases covered by CMW collections.
-However, compared to CMW collections, EAT submods are limited in two ways:

-1. EAT {{-rats-eat}} allows carrying non-EAT-formatted types by augmenting the $EAT-CBOR-Tagged-Token socket or the $JSON-Selector socket.
-However, these need to be specified in subsequent standard documents updating the EAT specification,
-2. Their top-down structure does not align well with the bottom-up approach layered attesters use to build the chain of trust, making them not ideal for modelling layered attestation.
+However, compared to CMW collections, EAT submods are not ideal for modelling layered attestation because their top-down structure does not align well with the bottom-up approach layered attesters use to build the chain of trust.

+This specification (see {{submods}}) extends EAT to allow carrying CMW in EAT `submods`.

 ### CMW Collections' role in composite Attester topology